-This is a circular walk of 2.5 - 3 hours and is accessible from all our Keswick cottages.
+This is a circular walk of 2.5 miles and takes 3 hours to complete.
+St John's in the Vale is also accessible from all our Keswick cottages.
 The walk starts at St John’s in the Vale Church where you can park (ignore the sign that says ‘unsuitable for cars’ – it is bad after the church).
 Walk past the Diocesan Youth Centre and immediately turn left and follow the trod up to the kissing gate.

 The next section is a steep climb up grass to the top.
-There are two or three paths up but I favour the one with the steps in the grass – much easier!
+There are two or three paths up but the one with the steps in the grass is much easier!

 The path descends and turns right and it continues as a gentle stroll among undulating hummocks until you come to a marshy area.
 Keep well over to the right before attempting to cross it.
 Don’t use the first set of stones across but follow the path around to the left (keeping the wall on your left) until you descend to a ladder stile.

 Once over, take the right hand path.
 Ahead is a beautiful view of the manmade reservoir, Thirlmere.